 The BBC News article ‘Why Modi’s Kashmir move is widely supported in India’ read: “Slowly, sedulously the hardened sentiment on Kashmir had acquired a pan-Indian footprint.

 An obvious upshot was and is a frustration with the status quo in Kashmir and fatigue with what is seen as the familiar cycle of victimhood and violence, blackmail and bluster.
 Politically the ground was fertile for a break from the past and for a new initiative, however audacious it may be.”

 However, according to Professor Amitabh Mattoo of Jawaharlal Nehru University and former Vice-Chancellor, University of Jammu, ‘the battle for doing away with 370 was the easy battle.
-The battle for the hearts and minds is the larger war which has to be won.
+The battle for the hearts and minds is the larger war that has to be won.
 The war for peace.
 And that can only be done by demonstrating to the people of Jammu, Kashmir, and Ladakh that they are better off without 370.
 Simply put, that economically, there will be better opportunities, that there will be investment, that they will get employment opportunities…..’

 It’s true that ongoing uncertainty and confusion in J&K has affected the peak tourist season and its impact will be felt in the coming months.
 Though imposition of internet blackouts, reportedly 51st time this year, is not something new in J&K but cutting off all forms of communication certainly enrages people and disturbs economic activities.

 Kashmir has been a vexed issue having multiple dimensions internally and externally.
 Internally, it’s a trouble-prone state, with resentment, alienation, hostility, alleged human rights abuses that need addressing in all earnestness.